 Saturday, July 21, 2007

-Support for abandoned woman and family
+Financial support for abandoned woman and her children

-One question that has been repeatedly asked me is, “How can a woman and/or her children, abandoned by the husband or live-in partner, get support for their financial needs?”
+One question that has been repeatedly asked me is, “How can a woman or her children, abandoned by the husband or live-in partner, get support for their financial needs?”
 Here’s a brief primer on the issue of support.

 What law governs support?